maximevaillancourt/digital-garden-jekyll-template/_notes/1 Tip I Would Give an Educator to Start Using AI Effectively.md

 When kids were absent in my classroom, I hated when they would ask me what I missed, so I used a tool called Planbook to do my lesson plans, but my plans were not written for my administrator or according to some guide.

 They were written so that I could post them on my web site and the students could go to the web site if they were absent.
 I literally had a stamp made that I would stamp on the students' planners: "Absent?
-Go to jethrojones.com/fhms to get your work."
+Go to jethrojones dot com/fhms to get your work."

 I saw a problem, something that I hated doing, and then I found a technical solution to make that problem disappear.
 That is what I have done for the last 15 years in teaching others.
 I help them see something they despise and then solve for that problem.
 Once you start doing that, it really exciting to work yourself out of a job because you're having tools do it for you.